 Keeping your Zen garden clean and tidy: Remove any fallen leaves, twigs, or debris from your Zen garden regularly to keep it looking tidy and well-maintained.

 Watering and fertilizing your plants: Water your plants as needed, but be careful not to overwater them.
-Use a slow-release fertilizer to provide nutrients to your plants over time.
+Use a slow-release fertilizer to provide nutrients to the plant over time.

-Pruning and trimming plants: Trim back any overgrown or dead branches from your plants regularly to keep them looking healthy and neat.
+Plant pruning and trimming: Trim back any overgrown or dead branches from your plants regularly to keep them looking healthy and neat.

 Conclusion

-In conclusion, creating a Zen garden on a budget is entirely possible with a bit of creativity and resourcefulness.
-By carefully planning your garden, choosing low-maintenance plants and materials, and incorporating natural elements and DIY elements, you can create a beautiful and tranquil space without breaking the bank.
-Remember to take the time to maintain and care for your Zen garden regularly to ensure it continues to provide a peaceful retreat in your own backyard.
+Overall, creating a Zen garden design on a budget is entirely possible with a bit of creativity and resourcefulness.
+By carefully planning your garden, choosing low-maintenance plants and materials and incorporating natural elements and DIY elements, you can create a beautiful and tranquil space without breaking the bank.
+Remember to take the time to maintain and care for your Japanese garden regularly to ensure it continues to provide a peaceful retreat in your own backyard.
 With these budget-friendly Zen garden ideas, you’ll be able to create a space that helps you relax, recharge, and find peace in the midst of a busy world.